-Paragraph 1: Explanation and Expectations

-This letter of recommendation is written on behalf of and is provided at his/her request.
-The information contained in this letter is confidential and should be treated as such.

-Paragraph 2: Opening Paragraph

-- T A brief description of your affiliation/relationship to the candidate.
-Length of time you have known him/her, dates or semesters if possible (i.e., second semester junior year), number of classes the candidate has taken from you, job title and department. - T Give honest, factual information.
-Utilize specifics when possible: responsibilities, projects worked on, and campus activities/involvement. - T Document overall quality of work, skills, initiative, responsibility, and perceived attitude.

-Paragraph 3: Body Paragraph
+Da ate Re ecommendation for: Pa ragraph 1: Explanation and Expectations Th is letter of recommendation is written on behalf of and is provided at his/her request.
+Th e information contained in this letter is confidential and should be treated as such.
+Da wa awan ha a Omaning Danagwan h ragraph 2: Opening Paragraph T A brief description of your affiliation/relationship to the candidate.
+Length of time you have known him/her, dates or semesters if possible (i.e., second semester junior year), number of classes the candidate has taken from you, job title and department.
+T Give honest, factual information.
+Utilize specifics when possible: responsibilities, projects worked on, and campus activities/involvement.
+T Document overall quality of work, skills, initiative, responsibility, and perceived attitude.
+Pa ragraph 3: Body Paragraph T Competencies and personal qualifications that you have seen demonstrated and which are transferrable to the candidate=s future work or academic program.
+(Ask the candidate for a resume

-- T Competencies and personal qualifications that you have seen demonstrated and which are transferrable to the candidate=s future work or academic program.
-(Ask the candidate for a resume or list of activities and accomplishments prior to your writing this reference.
-It may be helpful in targeting some of your responses.) - T Specific examples of competencies and personal qualifications that you have listed. - T Significant honors, awards, achievements, activities, projects, presentations, and publications.
+- targeting some of your responses.)

+T Specific examples of competencies and personal qualifications that you have listed. - T Significant honors, awards, achievements, activities, projects, presentations, and publications.